eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 ## vehrouteCountValidation.py

-Computes the mismatch between counting datay (in the same format as used by [routeSampler.py](Turns.md#routesamplerpy)) and **--vehroute-output** files.
+Computes the mismatch between counting data (in the same format as used by [routeSampler.py](Turns.md#routesamplerpy)) and **--vehroute-output** files.
 If the vehroute-output was generated with option **--vehroute-output.exit-times**, then time of passing the respective edges is used for the validation of counting data time lines (counting data with multiple time intervals).
 Since typically, the total count of vehicles provided in the simulation **--route-files** passes the desired edges, the main value of this tools lies in evaluating the impact of delays (or delayed insertion) on replicating time-dependent counting data.